-We therefore recommend where trusts' corporate/administration workforce costs are above 7% of their income they should submit a plan for reducing it to NHS Improvement by 1st April 2016.
-In doing so, we would expect trusts to compare their functions and services against a national set of benchmarks we are developing for April 2016 (as part of the model hospital) for the key functions of HR, Finance, IM&T, and Procurement and this should include plans to commit to national shared service models.
+We therefore recommend where trusts' corporate/administration workforce costs are above 7% of their income they should submit a plan for reducing it to NHS Improvement by October 2016.
+In doing so, we would expect trusts to compare their functions and services against a national set of benchmarks we are developing as part of the model hospital for the key functions of HR, Finance, IM&T, and Procurement and this should include plans to commit to national shared service models.